 When GPS signals are received the PPS LED flashes ones per second and when the status of the GPS signal is valid the Valid LED is lit.

 The RFzero is used as a dual local oscillator for a LNB-transverter in combination with an IF-radio.
 The program is capable of generating one fixed frequency, e.g. for a fixed local oscillator for a LNB that typically uses 25 MHz, and a second frequency pair that can be used for transmit and receive local oscillators for mixers that are connected to the transceiver.
+None of the frequencies have to be related in any way and can be anywhere in the fundamental frequency range the Si5351A can generate.
 All the frequencies are GPS locked, if the GPS is valid, thus you will be spot on on both 2,4 GHz and 10 GHz.

 To get two local oscillator signals you need to remove T1.
 Then either short the C40 to Z1 path, f0 will then be on the SMA connector, and mount a U.FL connector on CON5.
 Alternatively mount two U.FL connectors using the CON4, f0 will then be on the CON4 connector, and CON5 pads.
 The transmit/receive local oscillator frequencies are always found on CON5.